Polish Library in Paris: World War II and after

 On the eve of World War II there were 145,000 books, 1,000 manuscripts, 12,000 images, 2,800 atlases and maps and 20,000 copies of documents relating to Polish history drawn from British and French archives.
 Though German occupying forces seized the library's collection during World War II, the Library was able to resume work with the liberation of Paris.

 Most of the looted materials were returned from Germany by 1947, however, the Library faced bitter legal battles with the post-war Communist Polish government over ownership.
 These were eventually resolved in the Library's favour in 1959.

 Following Poland's return to democracy in 1989, links were re-established with the new Polish government.
 Vernet's The Polish Prometheus was also donated to the Library in 1950.

 Current dilemmas

 The Polish Library in Paris is the oldest cultural institution outside the territory of Poland.
 Since 1854 the Library has occupied the entire original building.
 Next to the Library are the premises of the Adam Mickiewicz Museum, Paris, opened in 1903.
-Attached, are also the Salon Frédéric Chopin, the only permanent exhibition in Paris to the memory of the composer and the Musée Boleslas Biegas with paintings and sculpture by the artist and other Polish artists.
+Attached, are also the Salon Frédéric Chopin, the only permanent exhibition in Paris to the memory of the composer, and the Musée Boleslas Biegas with paintings and sculptures by the artist and other Polish artists.